 Founded in 1906 as the library of the School of Medicine, the Medical Center Library was moved in 1964 to its present location in the northeast wing of Medical Center North.
 These quarters were improved and expanded in 1977.
-The library serves the bibliographical and informational needs of all Vanderbilt University personnel who are engaged in the study, teaching, or practice of the health sciences.
-Primary support comes from the School of Medicine, with additional support coming from the School of Nursing, the Hospital, and other sources.
+The library serves the bibliographical and informational needs of all Vanderbilt University personnel who are engaged in the study, teaching, or practice of the health sciences and is a major information resource for the health professionals of this region.
+Primary support comes from the School of Medicine, with additional support from the School of Nursing, the Hospital, and other sources.

-The library, which is the official archive of the Medical Center, contains over 128,000 volumes.
+The library, which is the official archive of the Medical Center, contains over 133,000 volumes.
 About two-thirds of these are bound periodicals, and more than 1,400 current periodicals and serial publications are received on subscription.
-The History of Medicine Room houses a collection of materials illustrating the roots and development of medical literature, especially in the United States, as well as the unique Moll Collection on Hypnosis.
-The library serves as repository for a History of Nutrition collection and for the personal papers of prominent medical educators and researchers such as Amos Christie, Paul Fitzsimmons Eve, Joseph Goldberger, Rudolph H. Kampmeier, and W. Henry Sebrell, Jr.
+The History of Medicine Room houses a collection of materials illustrating the roots and development of medicine and nursing, especially in the United States.

 The library provides seating for some 200 readers.
 It offers a wide range of services, including reference assistance and advice on bibliographic matters; instruction and orientation in use of library resources; literature searches; document delivery; and the usual circulation, reserve book circulation, and copying services.
 There is on-line access to MEDLINE and the many other computer-based information retrieval services now available.
-The library participates in various cooperative ventures and projects, including the Southeastern Library Network (SOLINET) and the Regional Medical Library Program.
+The library participates in various cooperative ventures and projects, including the Southeastern Library Network (SOLINET) and the nationwide Regional Medical Library Program.

-In addition to the resources of the Medical Center Library, readers have access to the total resources of the Vanderbilt University Library, numbering over 1.5 million volumes.
-Included are the Central/Science,

-Divinity, Education, Law, and Management libraries.
+In addition to the resources of the Medical Center Library, readers have access to the total resources of the Jean and Alexander Heard Library.
+The Heard Library contains more than 1.6 million volumes and includes the Central/Science, Divinity, Education, Law, Management, and Medical Center libraries.